 Taytay itself is a few hours bus ride away from Puerto Princesa or El Nido, once there rest your head in one of a large selection of well priced accommodation on the island.
 Hire a boat to seek out the best snorkelling spots or try swimming in the secret lagoon or kayak at Lake Manguao.
 This is the Palawan paradise you have been searching for.

-Where to Stay in Taytay
+Best Places to Stay in Taytay

 Pems Pension and Restaurant – With its own restaurant and garden, as well as a chilled terrace bar, Pems Pension is great for those on a budget.
 But budget prices don’t mean budget service – the staff here are absolutely great; very helpful and friendly.
 The food in the restaurant is delicious, too.
 As for the rooms, these are rustic beach-style bungalows, but they’re clean and well maintained.
 Plus each one has its own little terrace so you can relax in the surrounding nature.
 This hotel is a good base for a day trip to El Nido Peninsula.